dnurzynski/paper_trail/README.md

     >> last_version.terminator                     # 'Bob'

+## Custom Version Classes

+You can specify custom version subclasses with the `:class_name` option:

+    class Post < ActiveRecord::Base
+      has_paper_trail :class_name => 'PostVersion'
+    end

+    class PostVersion < Version
+      # custom behaviour, e.g:
+      set_table_name :post_versions
+    end

+This allows you to store each model's versions in a separate table, which is useful if you have a lot of versions being created.

+Alternatively you could store certain metadata for one type of version, and other metadata for other versions.

+## Associations

+I haven't yet found a good way to get PaperTrail to automatically restore associations when you reify a model.
+See [here for a little more info](http://airbladesoftware.com/notes/undo-and-redo-with-papertrail).

+If you can think of a good way to achieve this, please let me know.

+>>>>>>> 1c43e85...
+Add note about custom version subclasses.
 ## Has-One Associations

 PaperTrail automatically restores `:has_one` associations as they were at (actually, 3 seconds before) the time.